pkoretic/qt-nats/README.md

 ## Installation

-This is a header-only library.
-All you have to do is include it inside your project:
+This is a header-only library that depends on Qt5.
+All you have to do is include it inside your
+project:

 ```
 #include <QCoreApplication>